-The ITCTC solicits public comments on the documents governing its policies and operations when these documents undergo revision or major amendment.
-These documents include:
+The ITCTC solicits public comments on planning documents and the documents governing its policies and operations when these documents undergo revision or major amendment.
+These include:

 - a.
-Unified Planning Work Program (UPWP): Federal rules require that each MPO develop an annual Unified Planning Work Program (23 CFR 450.308).
-The intent of such a comprehensive annual work plan is to coordinate all transportation and transportation-related planning activities that the MPO intends to accomplish during the program year utilizing federal, state and local resources.
+Unified Planning Work Program (UPWP): Federal rules require that each MPO develop an annual Unified Planning Work Program.
+The purpose of this annual work plan is to coordinate all transportation and transportation-related planning activities that the MPO intends to accomplish during the program year utilizing federal, state and local resources.
 It delineates responsibilities and procedures for carrying out the cooperative transportation planning process.
-The UPWP serves as a grant application for federal funds and also as a management tool for directing the staff activities throughout the year. - b.
+The UPWP serves as a grant application for federal funds and as a management tool for directing the staff activities throughout the year. - b.
 Transportation Improvement Program (TIP): The TIP is the prioritized program for federally funded transportation improvements within the metropolitan area over a minimum of a four-year period.
-The TIP must be updated at least every 4 years; the ITCTC currently updates its TIP every two (2) years.
-This document is prepared in accordance with the final Metropolitan Planning Rule (23 CFR part 450.324, Federal Register, Volume 72, No 30, Wednesday, February 14, 2007).
-The purpose of the TIP is to provide members of the MPO, transportation providers, the general public and other affected groups and individuals with a general description of the capital transportation planning activities to be accomplished during the time frame of the document. - c.
-Long Range Plan (LRP): The purpose of this document is to provide members of the Metropolitan Planning Organization, transportation providers, the general public and other affected groups and individuals with a comprehensive Long Range Transportation Plan for the Ithaca, NY Metropolitan Area.
-The LRP is based on a twenty-year horizon that includes both short and long-range implementation strategies and provides for an integrated future transportation system.
-The LRP is updated every five years.
-The LRP is created in accordance with the Metropolitan Planning Rule (23 CFR part 450.322). - d.
+The TIP must be updated at least every 4 years; the ITCTC currently updates its TIP every two to three years in coordination with NYSDOT and other NY state MPOs.
+This document is prepared in accordance with the latest final Metropolitan Planning Rule as published in the Federal Register.
+The purpose of the TIP is to provide members of the MPO, transportation providers, the general public and other affected groups and individuals with a general description of the capital transportation planning activities to be accomplished during the time frame of the document, usually 5-years. - c.
+Long-Range Transportation Plan (LRTP): The purpose of this document is to provide members of the Metropolitan Planning Organization, transportation providers, the general public and other affected groups and individuals with a comprehensive Long-Range Transportation Plan for the Ithaca, NY Metropolitan Area.
+The LRTP is based on a twenty-year horizon that includes both short and longrange implementation strategies and provides for an integrated future transportation system.
+The LRTP is updated every five years.
+The LRTP is created in accordance with the requirements included in the latest Metropolitan Planning Rule published in the Federal Register.

+d.
 Other: Periodically, the ITCTC will generate documents from staff or consultant-based transportation planning studies.
 When appropriate, a specific schedule and plan for public participation will be developed for these studies independently.